Ije-le/command-line-umd/tutorial/README.md

 **Write your answers here:**

-1. Command to find 2024 CSV FOIA logs:
+1. Command to find 2024 CSV FOIA logs: find data -iname '*2024*foia*.csv'

-2. Number of 2024 CSV files:
+2. Number of 2024 CSV files: 3

-3. Your search term:
+3. Your search term: $ tail -n 4 data/ice-foia-logs/2024-10_FOIA_Log.csv

-   What you found:
+   What you found: the last four entries in the foia log

 **Bonus answer:**